emmyetah/OSRM-REST-Service/README.md

 - RESTful API Design
 All service functions are implemented using appropriate HTTP methods and follow RESTful -conventions, including:
--Correct endpoint routing
+Correct endpoint routing,
--Structured request and response headers
+Structured request and response headers,
--Proper use of HTTP status codes
+Proper use of HTTP status codes,
--JSON-based request and response bodies
+JSON-based request and response bodies,

 - JSON-Based Service Communication
 The orchestration layer communicates strictly using JSON, ensuring consistent and platform-independent data exchange between the API, database, and routing engine.